andrewnguyen16/Movie-React-App-1/README.md

 # Movie-React-App

-# install dependencies
+# Install dependencies
 $ npm i || npm install

-# serve with hot reload at localhost
+# How To Run
 $ npm start

+Application will start at http://localhost:3000